capibarista/Unloockey/README.md

 In the Unloockey.cfg file there are things like:<br>
 Years, in case you want to add years to the password.<br>
 succession of numbers, from 123 to 1234567890.<br>
+Numbers from 0 to 100.<br>
+Capitalize the first letter of each word.<br>
 Special characters are special characters.
 <br>
 NOTE:<br>